ProjectLighthouseCAU/jighthouse/README.md

 ### Visual Studio Code

-In VSCode, you can simply copy the downloaded .jar file (jighthouse-X.Y.Z.jar) into the 'lib'-Folder located inside your Java project folder.
-When you installed the automatically recommended Java Extension pack, it should be found automatically afterwards.
+After downloading the supplied .jar (jighthouse-X.Y.Z.jar) file, copy it into the 'lib'-directory located inside your Java project folder.
+When the official Java extension pack is installed, the project will now reference it automatically if needed.

 Now simply add the following line at the beginning of your class file:
 ```java